 As dementia progresses, the person may develop behaviours that seem unusual or out of character.
 These behaviours may include repetitive questioning, pacing, restlessness or agitation.
 They can be distressing or challenging for the person and their carer

 A person with dementia, especially in the later stages, may have physical symptoms such as muscle weakness or weight loss.
 Changes in sleep pattern and appetite are also common

 When a person with dementia finds that their mental abilities are declining, they often feel vulnerable and in need of reassurance and support.
 The people closest to them - including their carers, friends and family - need to do everything they can to help the person to retain their sense of identity and feelings of self-worth.

 We aim to offer a forget me not passport of care for every inpatient admission.
-This is completed by the families and carers, telling us how to care for the person in their unique way, offering individual detail to give that personalized approach.
+This is completed by the families and carers, telling us how to care for the person in their unique way and offering individual detail to give that personalized approach.

-The menu offers lighter meal options, such as foods which need reduced supervision and can be eaten without cutlery.
-It also provides the opportunity for patients have snacks, eating “little and often” as needed.
-The menu provides extra nutrition as needed, whilst ensuring a dignified approach to mealtimes.
+The menu offers lighter meal options, such as foods which require reduced supervision and can be eaten without cutlery.
+It also provides the opportunity for patients to have snacks, eating “little and often” as needed.
+The menu provides extra nutrition whilst ensuring a dignified approach to mealtimes.